PavPavv/MyJSCheatsheet/interview_EN/js_interview_basics.md

 - The spread syntax is used to pass an array to functions that normally require a list of many arguments.

 ## 9. What is wrapper objects?
 When you interact with a primitive value like it was an object (by calling a method or reading a property from it), JavaScript creates a wrapper object on the fly.
-You have read access to properties and methods of wrapper objects, like they were regular objects.
+You can have access to properties and methods of wrapper objects, like they were regular objects.
 A wrapper object is disposed right after a single use.

 ## 10. How to define if a certain property exists on some object?